Freenove/Freenove_Media_Kit_for_ESP32-S3/docs/source/fnk0102/codes/xiaozhi/xiaozhi_EN/XiaoZhi_AI_User_Guide_(Based_on_FNK0102).rst

 .. image:: ../../_static/imgs/xiaozhi/XiaoZhi_AI_User_Guide_(Based_on_FNK0102)/Chapter01_42.png
     :align: center

-Type "python --version" to check if Python is installed.
+Type "**python --version**" to check if Python is installed.
 If no Python version information is displayed, it means Python is not properly installed—please reinstall it.

 .. image:: ../../_static/imgs/xiaozhi/XiaoZhi_AI_User_Guide_(Based_on_FNK0102)/Chapter01_43.png
     :align: center